inko-lang/inko/docs/source/getting-started/tuples.md

 ## Limitations

-The tuple syntax is syntax sugar for creating instances of the various tuple types provided by the `std.tuple` module.
-For example, the expression `(10, 'hello')` is syntax sugar for creating an instance of `std.tuple.Tuple2`.
+The tuple syntax is syntax sugar for creating instances of the various tuple types provided by the [](std.tuple) module.
+For example, the expression `(10, 'hello')` is syntax sugar for creating an instance of [](std.tuple.Tuple2).
 The `std.tuple` module only provides types for tuples with up to 8 values, and thus tuples can only store at most 8 values.

 ::: tip
 It's highly recommended to avoid creating tuples with more than three values.